mzj-ustc/rfmtopfdd/README.md

 # rfmtopfdd
-Code for the case 1 in the paper
+Code for some cases in the paper